 Cristiano Ronaldo jumped 2,56 meters to score another amazing goal.
-Perhaps he was inspired by the high peaks of his homeland.
+Perhaps he was inspired by the highest peaks of his homeland.
 The truth is, Madeira’s landscapes are as breathtaking as CR7 performance.
 In other words, you too can climb the highest mountains, go beyond the clouds, and enter the awesomesphere.

-Our proposal: A hike between the two most famous peaks in Madeira: Pico Ruivo (1862 meters) and Pico do Areeiro (1817 meters).
+Our proposal: A hike between the two most famous highest peaks in Madeira: Pico Ruivo (1862 meters) and Pico do Areeiro (1817 meters).
 As this trail is well marked, it gives you the most rewarding views.
 From the mountain range to the Atlantic Ocean, through paths, tunnels, and slopes of Area Natura 2000.
 It covers about 7 and 8 km, and it lasts about 3 and a half hours.

 What you should do